andium/libsuds/Readme.md

 Requires Java 7 or above.

-## Releases

-Check the releases tab to grab the latest version.

-The release JAR will contain pre-compiled native libraries for the following platforms/archs 64-bit macOS
-64-bit Linux-x86_64
-32-bit Linux-ARM

-This adds a total of 85kb to the resulting release but covers the majority of uses cases for the library.
-If your needs differ, please open an issue and let us know.

-### Maven / Gradle

-We are currently awaiting our namespace to be created in Maven Central.
-Once it has been created, this section will be updated with the appropriate information.

 ## Dependencies

 Apart from the native library, libSUDS contains a single dependency, which is the SLF4J logging facade. libSUDS only provides the API jar, allowing callers to provide their own logging implementation.